nocted8/skin_changer/README.md

 if you want to compile the source code yourself use this command in the source code directory using the nuitka python compiler

 python -m nuitka .\skin_changer_v1.3.1.py --enable-plugin=tk-inter --windows-console-mode=disable

+i am not a ui designer, i am sorry if the ui makes you cry